s9w/binary_bakery/readme.md

 | User-defined error function | Compile error | Call user-defined function |

 ## Costs and benefits
 There are two main concerns about embedding non-code data into your source code and resulting binary: Compile times and the size of the resulting binary.
-There's also the potential of higher decode speed.
+On the flipside, there's also the potential of higher decode speed.
 What follows is an analysis of the pros and cons this method vs file loading in regard to various metrics.
-To get realistic results, a dataset of different images was created (in [sample_datasets/](sample_datasets)):
+To get realistic results, a dataset of different images with common dimension and sizes was created (in [sample_datasets/](sample_datasets)):

 |                                              | Dimensions     | Uncompressed size | zstd ratio | LZ4 ratio |
 | -------------------------------------------: | -------------: | ----------------: | ---------: | --------: |